 In order to understand the potential real impacts to the NBC customer base as it relates to both sewer and storm drain costs under the CWA requirements, it is also important to recognize that, besides the NBC treatment costs to customers, each member community also maintains and is legally responsible for the municipal sanitary collection systems in their respective cities.
 In order to better quantify the full burden of infrastructure costs on communities, each municipality was surveyed for the underground pipe length, age and annual replacement costs to support an equivalent 50-year life.
-The residential portion of annual replacement costs for both sewer and storm drain assets for each community are provided in Table 11-21 and 11-22.
-Note that
+The residential portion of annual replacement costs for both sewer and storm drain assets for each community are provided in Table 11-1 and

-13 Please note that all analyses for the WARi method are based on 2015 dollars in order to match the most recent Census data.
+&lt;sup>13 Please note that all analyses for the WARi method are based on 2015 dollars in order to match the most recent Census data.

-Smithfield and Cranston were not included in this analysis because of the de minimis number of households served by NBC.
+Table 11-2.
+Note that Smithfield and Cranston were not included in this analysis because of the de minimis number of households served by NBC.